 But Burton didn’t show up.
 “I think Bartley called his bluff.
 So he abdicated.”
 Gorman beat his rival, Jack Fletcher, at a fight in a quarry in 1972 and was recognised as the Gypsy champion of Britain.

 The title guaranteed trouble.
 Its holder was duty bound to fight anyone who challenged him.
 Tradition dictated they should hammer on the door of his trailer before dawn.
 In practice, many men tried to surprise him over the years, in pubs or at the races.
 The champion of Yorkshire ambushed him at Doncaster with a gang of followers, all carrying iron bars.
-Gorman was unconscious for a year, but went back to the race course and challenged all comers again.
+Gorman was on crutches for a year, but went back to the race course and challenged all comers again.
 “That affected him emotionally,” says Walsh.
 “He was a man for a fair fight, but they were trying to kill him.”

 His most brutal challenger was a character called the Staffordshire Wolf Man who bit the champion on the face and would not let go.
 Gorman bit back.
 “The bare knuckle world is not as romantic as people think,” says Walsh.
 “It’s not often that two men square up to each other in a ring.
 They might have a fight in a pub, one of them might be drunk as a lord.
 The crowd is pushing, people join in.
 The end is always messy.”